New Jersey Route 94: Warren County

 Route 94 begins at the two-lane undivided Portland–Columbia Toll Bridge over the Delaware River in Knowlton Township, Warren County, where it connects to PA 611 on the Pennsylvania side of the river.
 This bridge is maintained by the Delaware River Joint Toll Bridge Commission; the rest of Route 94 is maintained by the New Jersey Department of Transportation (NJDOT).
 Immediately after the bridge, the route comes to a complex interchange with the western terminus of US 46 as well as with I-80 a short distance later, near the community of Columbia.
 In the area of the US 46/I-80 interchange, the directions of Route 94 split, carrying two lanes in each direction.
-Signage for Route 94 begins at the I-80 interchange.
+Signage for Route 94 begins at the interchange with I-80.

 From here, the route becomes a two-lane undivided road that continues northeast through a mix of woods and farms with some development, passing under the abandoned Lackawanna Cut-Off.
-After passing through the community of Hainesburg, the road turns more to the east and enters Blairstown Township.
-Route 94 turns northeast before reaching the community of Blairstown, where the road continues east past some development before intersecting CR 521.
-It forms a short wrong-way concurrency with that route, along which it crosses the Paulins Kill.
+After passing through the community of Hainesburg, the road turns more to the east and enters Blairstown.
+Route 94 turns northeast before reaching the community of Blairstown, where the road continues east past some development before intersecting with Stillwater Road (County Route 521 [CR 521]).
+It forms a short wrong-way concurrency with that route, along which it crosses the Paulins Kill and CR 521 splits from Route 94 by heading south on Hope Road.
 A short distance later, Route 94 enters Frelinghuysen Township, passing through more rural surroundings.
 The road turns northeast through the community of Marksboro before heading east again.
-After the intersection with CR 661, Route 94 makes a sharp turn to the north-northeast.
+After the intersection with Ramsey Road (CR 661), Route 94 makes a sharp turn to the north-northeast.